 If that doesn’t get you interested, consider that it’s all about chi (more traditionally spelled qi and pronounced “chee”).
 Chi translates to “life energy.”
-That means practicing tai chi can result in more energy, especially for those with degenerative or chronic health issues.
+What older person wouldn’t like more energy?

+The movements listed below are a nice introduction to tai chi.
+Performed regularly, they may help increase balance and stability.
 The poses in this routine can also be done in a chair.
-But if you can, it’s better to do them standing.
-For more support, you can always stand behind a chair and hold onto the back.
+But it’s better to do them standing if you are able.
+For support, you can always hold onto a chair.

-- Slowly and with control, shift your weight onto 1 leg, supporting about 70 percent of your weight on that leg.
+- Slowly and with control, shift your weight onto one leg, supporting about 70 percent of your weight on that leg.
 Then switch to the other leg.

 - Repeat at least 3 times.

 - Let your breath guide how fast you move here.
-Twist at least 5 times to both sides.
+Twist at least five times to both sides.

 This is a wonderful movement for digestion, respiration, and stretching your abdominal region.
 This will help with core stability.
 It also strengthens and stretches the back.

-- Look at your hands and continue to do so as you breathe in gently and begin to arc your arms straight out in front of you and up, until they are above your head.
+- Look at your hands and continue to do so as you breathe in gently and begin to push your arms straight out in front of you, then up, until they are above your head.

 - Repeat at least 5 times.